-Image Credit: The Gallery Associates Art Tour group reflected in the Jeff Koons sculpture, Tulips, 1995–2004, High chromium stainless steel with transparent color coating, at the Guggenheim, Bilbao, Spain.
+Image Credit: The Gallery Associates Art Tour group reflected in the Jeff Koons sculpture, Tulips, 1995–2004, high chromium stainless steel with transparent color coating, at the Guggenheim, Bilbao, Spain.
 Courtesy of the Gallery Associates.

 The Gallery Associates always welcome new members interested in volunteering to raise funds for the AGGV while building connections and lasting friendships with others who share a passion for art.